Unpacking Student Engagement within Higher Education

 Emotional

-This dimension involves students' emotional connection with their academic pursuits, peers, and the overall campus environment.
-Feeling a sense of belonging, motivation, and enthusiasm for learning are key indicators of emotional engagement.
+This dimension involves students' emotional connection with their academic pursuits, peers and the overall campus environment.
+Feeling a sense of belonging, motivation and enthusiasm for learning are key indicators of emotional engagement.

-Emotional engagement is key to any institution’s mission and success, as a student who is emotionally engaged is far more likely to persist within their degree program and be retained by the institution
+Emotional engagement is key to any institution's educational mission and success, as a student who is emotionally engaged is far more likely to persist within their degree program and be retained by the institution

 Behavioral